socketstream/socketstream/README.md

 Please start with http://www.socketstream.org/tour which walks you through the key features and shows you the code.

-Documentation is constantly expanding and can be found in `/doc/guide/en`.
+Documentation is constantly expanding and currently available in [English](https://github.com/socketstream/socketstream/tree/master/doc/guide/en) and [Korean](https://github.com/socketstream/socketstream/tree/master/doc/guide/ko).

 ##### Developing (Client-side)